Success is 20% skills and 80% strategy. You might know how to succeed, but more importantly, what’s your plan to succeed? – Jim Rohn

 You need a strategy for the following reasons:

 Pay the upfront cost.
-Spend time now to create the plan.
-It’s far less expensive than having to retrace steps and doing things over.
-If your work is important, then don’t waste time in creating a structure for success.
+Spend the time now to create the plan.
+It’s far less expensive than retracing steps and doing things over.
+If your work is essential, then don’t waste time creating a structure for success.

 Next: Day 7 Long-Term Objectives and Short-Term Goals